If you are over the age of 18, you need a simple “Estate Plan,” especially if you have children.

 2. Pay for a safe deposit box at a bank; or

-3. Go to a store and get an inexpensive small waterproof fire safe (just like the one that is on sale at Aldi this week).
+3. Go to a store and get an inexpensive small waterproof fire safe.

 Once you have secured your documents, make sure to tell a friend or family member where to find them.